ATFutures/who/README.md

 Bristol OSM network dataset - Showing an ideal positional accuracy and completeness
 -----------------------------------------------------------------------------------

+Bristol OSM network dataset is presented below showing an example ideal positional accuracy and completeness expected of an OSM dataset.
+As at 2010, the comparison of Bristol's OSM road names against that provided by the UK Ordnance Survey (national mapping agency), the City of Bristol is 97.34% complete, ranking it 63rd out of 408 in the UK ().
+There are currently 135 incorrect or missing road names in OSM in Bristol.

+Bristol is located in the we...

 <div class="figure">
 <img src="fig/quality grid_osm_bristol.png" alt="(a) The OSM map of Bristol, with 2km x 2km grids placed at the centre of each administrative ward, and (b) the 2km x 2km grid at the centre of Bishopston administrative ward" width="100%" />
 <p class="caption">